Nasalization: True nasal fricatives

-Denasalization
+Denasalisation

-Nasalization may be lost over time.
+Nasalisation may be lost over time.
 There are also denasal sounds, which sound like nasals spoken with a head cold.
 They may be found in non-pathological speech as a language loses nasal consonants, as in Korean.

+[m͊] is a sound partway between [m] and [b].

-Contextual nasalization
+Contextual nasalisation

 Vowels assimilate to surrounding nasal consonants in many languages, such as Thai, creating nasal vowel allophones.
-Some languages exhibit a nasalization of segments adjacent to phonemic or allophonic nasal vowels, such as Apurinã.
+Some languages exhibit a nasalisation of segments adjacent to phonemic or allophonic nasal vowels, such as Apurinã.